Wire Rope

 Push Pull Cable

-Push-pull cables are specialized control cables designed for precise mechanical motion transmission in multiple directions.
-Their flexibility facilitates easy routing, making them popular in industrial and commercial applications.
+Push-pull cables are specialized control cables built for precise mechanical motion transmission in more than one direction.
+Their flexibility supports easier routing through machinery, vehicles, and equipment housings, which makes them popular in industrial and commercial systems.

 Steel Wire Rope

-Steel wire rope is made from non-alloy carbon steel, known for its high strength and stretch resistance.
-For added durability, manufacturers produce stainless steel and galvanized steel wire ropes, ideal for applications like rigging and hoisting.
+Steel wire rope is typically made from non-alloy carbon steel and is known for high strength, low stretch, and dependable performance under load.
+For added corrosion resistance or environmental protection, manufacturers also offer stainless steel and galvanized steel wire rope for rigging, hoisting, marine service, and outdoor use.

 Spiral Rope